 10 data nodes or if the index throughput is lower than

-15w/s, you may not need to use this feature or you do not need to focus on the write performance because the cluster size is too small and forwarding and request distribution have a minimal impact on Elasticsearch.
+150k event/s, you may not need to use this feature or you do not need to focus on the write performance because the cluster size is too small and forwarding and request distribution have a minimal impact on Elasticsearch.

 Therefore, the performance does not differ greatly regardless of whether the gateway is used.

-There are other benefits of using
+But there are other benefits of using

 bulk_reshuffle, for example, the impact of faults occurring on the back-end Elasticsearch can be decoupled if data is sent to the gateway first.